Robust moir\'e flatbands within a broad band-offset range: Abstract

 \section{Abstract}

 Photonic analogs of the moir\'e superlattices mediated by interlayer electromagnetic coupling are expected to give rise to rich phenomena such as nontrivial flatband topology.
-Here we propose and demonstrate a scheme to tune the flatbands in a bilayer moir\'e superlattice by employing the band-offset.
-The band-offset is changed by fixing the bands of one slab but shifting that of the other slab, which is realized by changing the thickness of latter slab.
-Our results show that the band-offset tuning not only makes a few flatbands emerge and disappear, but also leads to two sets of robustly formed flatbands.
-These robust flatbands form either at the AA-stack site or at the AB-stack site, enabling the construction of a tunable, high-quality, and doubly-resonant single-cell superlattice.
-Moreover, we develop a diagrammatic model to give an intuitive insight into the formation of the robust flatbands.
+Here, we propose and demonstrate a scheme to tune the flatbands in a bilayer moir\'e superlattice by employing the band offset.
+The band offset is changed by fixing the bands of one slab while shifting those of the other slab, which is accomplished by modifying the thickness of the latter slab.
+Our results show that the band-offset tuning not only makes some flatbands emerge and disappear, but also leads to two sets of flatbands that are robustly formed even with the change of band offset over a broad range.
+These robust flatbands form either at the AA-stack site or at the AB-stack site, and as a result, a single-cell superlattice can support a pair of high-quality localized modes with tunable frequencies.
+Moreover, we develop a diagrammatic model to provide an intuitive insight into the formation of the robust flatbands.
 Our work demonstrates a simple yet efficient way to design and control complex moir\'e flatbands, providing new opportunities to utilize photonic moir\'e superlattices for advanced light-matter interaction including lasing and nonlinear harmonic generation.